itscodenation/flw1-rps-20-21-starter/README.md

 * Validate input so that it will return “Not valid input” if the user types in a wrong choice
 * Will accept any form of a word regardless of capitalization ie “Rock” “rock” roCk”
 * Will keep track of wins and losses.
-* Add CSS to this project using Bootstrap.
-Give it it's own theme
 * Create a game with more variety in throwing options.
 Example: [Rock-Paper-Scissors-Lizard-Spock](http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock)

 ## References/Tools